rolandshacks/c64hacks/README.md

 - Animated sprites
 - Scrolling starfield
+- Raster interrupt handling
 - SID music
-- Raster interrupt handling
-- C64 system programming SDK
+- NMI digi sample playback

 ## Setup

 - For development and building, please install the VS64 extension for Visual Studio Code. (https://marketplace.visualstudio.com/items?itemName=rosc.vs64)
 - For best performance, switch the build mode to "release" to turn on code optimization.
 This makes a significant difference!

--  The LLVM-MOS development environment needs to be installed. (https://github.com/llvm-mos/llvm-mos-sdk)

-- To compile the additional examples for CC65 and the ACME assembler, the relevant toolkits need to be installed.

 - To edit the sprites and charsets, the tools CharPadPro and SpritePadPro need to be installed (Windows only)
+- For C++, the LLVM-MOS development environment needs to be installed. (https://github.com/llvm-mos/llvm-mos-sdk)
+- For plain C, the CC65 compiler needs to be installed. (https://cc65.github.io)
+- For 6502 assembler, the ACME Cross-Assembler needs to be installed. (https://sourceforge.net/projects/acme-crossass)

 ## Further Notes

+### Additional Toolkits

+Not covered yet, but fyi - VS64 also supports the Kick Assembler toolkit.
+Porting the ACME version of the demo should be very straight forward to do. (http://theweb.dk/KickAssembler)

 ### Additional Content